GalacticNX/guide/docs/user_guide/emummc/launching_cfw.md

 !!! tip ""
     1. Power on your Switch into RCM, and inject the Hekate payload
     2. Navigate to `Launch` using the touch screen
-    3. Find `Atmosphere FSS0 EmuMMC` and launch it
+    3. Find `Atmosphere` and launch it

 Your Switch is now booting into Atmosphere.